Deciding between private hearing aids and NHS options? Discover which provides superior sound quality and best fits your hearing needs

 - Regular hearing tests

-First of all, we offer a relaxed, friendly environment, in a quiet setting, removed from the hustle and bustle of busy NHS departments.
-Our Clinical Director, Paul , has the highest level of Education in Audiology, and is always looking for ways to improve the end results of fitting private hearing aids.
-A lengthy initial consultation will often result in a short trial of one or two different hearing devices.
-We offer the full range of hearing aid manufacturers which allows us to choose the most appropriate device and style for your specific needs.
+First of all, as private hearing aid providers we offer a relaxed, friendly environment, in a quiet setting, removed from the hustle and bustle of busy NHS departments.
+Our Clinical Director, Paul , has the highest level of Education in Audiology, and is always looking for ways to improve the end results of fitting private hearing aids to achieve better hearing.
+A lengthy initial consultation will often result in a short trial of one or two different devices.
+We offer the full range of digital hearing aid manufacturers which allows us to choose the most appropriate device and style for your specific hearing abilities.
 We also offer a range of performance levels.
 We will take the necessary time to explore which devices might be the most suitable for you.
 This will typically depend on a variety of factors, e.g., level of hearing loss, listening needs, anatomy of your ears, your manual dexterity, connectivity requirements etc.

 After this initial consultation and trial, if you are happy, an agreement to purchase a hearing care package will be made, which will typically be for a 2 or 4 year period.
 Although providing audiology services to West Yorkshire and beyond, Paul is keen to develop close working relationships with hearing impaired clients living or working in Leeds and surrounding areas.
-This allows ‘The Hearing Space’ to provide a rapid response to any issues which arise with hearing aid use, which are typically resolved, if not that day, then within the space of a week.
+This allows our private clinic, ‘The Hearing Space’ to provide a rapid response to any issues which arise with hearing aid use, which are typically resolved, if not that day, then within the space of a week.
+Generally speaking private provider waiting times are much quicker than nhs services which is a significant advantage and sometimes the main benefit of going private, that plus the great ongoing aftercare.

 Once we have agreed on a particular device, we will arrange a detailed hearing aid fitting appointment, with a 2-week follow up appointment, and then regular follow ups, throughout the year.
 Earwax removal is included in the price and regular hearing tests are also included.
 These are crucial, as if your hearing changes, the hearing aids can be rapidly re-tuned to optimise performance.

-To book an initial hearing consultation or simply to chat about your hearing, please contact ‘The Hearing Space’.
+If you are experiencing mild to severe hearing loss please get in tough to see how we can help your hearing clarity.
+To book an initial hearing assessment consultation or simply to chat about your hearing, please contact ‘The Hearing Space’.

 Tel: 0113 8730444 | M: 07999 738588 | E: hello@thehearingspace.co.uk